-The systematic review by Wang et al. investigated and analyzed data from 187 studies, including 297,612 breast cancer patients, and demonstrated that the overall incidence of persistent pain after breast cancer surgery varies from 2% to 78% (with an average of 37%).
+The systematic review by Wang et al. investigated and analyzed data from 187 studies, including 297,612 breast cancer patients, and demonstrated that the overall incidence of persistent pain after breast cancer surgery varies from 2 to 78% (with an average of 37%).
 The prevalence of pain reported by the patients, of any intensity and in any area, was reported as 46%.
-About half of the patients had constant pain, and 1 in 4 patients experienced moderate to severe pain.17

-In another study by Meretoja et al. on the incidence of chronic pain 12 months after breast cancer treatment, 16% of patients reported severe pain complications, and 50% reported mild to moderate pain.
-18 As the above studies show, a significant proportion of breast cancer patients will complain of chronic pain after completing treatment, which severely impacts their quality of life and mental health, as shown by Sipila et al. in a study regarding the role of chronic pain in psychological status and feeling well.19 Additionally, new research shows a link between this chronic pain and movementrelated complaints and movement disorders in the upper extremities.^{20, 21} That said.
-However, according to the results of the study, patients' pain was only rated as severe in 1% of cases; any chronic pain reduces the quality of life of patients in many psychological and physical aspects.
+About half of the patients had constant pain, and 1 in 4 patients experienced moderate to severe pain.17 will complain of chronic pain after completing treatment, which severely impacts their quality of life and mental health, as shown by Sipila et al. in a study regarding the role of chronic pain in psychological status and feeling well.19 Additionally, new research shows a link between this chronic pain and movement-related complaints and movement disorders in the upper extremities.^{20, 21} However, according to the results of this study, patients' pain was only rated as severe in 1% of cases; any chronic pain reduces the quality of life of patients in many psychological and physical aspects.